chmelevskij/toms-dope/README.md

 ### Pipe and Compose

-So the last piece of the puzzle is pipe and compose.
-Bash users users might have used this idea, simple example would be:
+So the last piece of the puzzle is the pipe and compose.
+Bash users might have used this idea, a simple example would be:

 ```sh
 $ history | grep docker